-Geography- deforestation Anti-bullying 2018 Celebrating the life of Stephen Hawking SH - through worship and BVs Tolerance of those of different faiths and beliefs Further tolerance and harmony between different cultural traditions by enabling children to acquire an appreciation of and respect for their own and other cultures An acceptance that other people have different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour RE - visits to places of worship Humanities Sail away for the day and RE exploration sessions- exploration of religions and countries Collective worship Celebration of the religious festivals of world religions Harvest and Lent service Christmas production Easter Celebration performance Easter Experience Black History Month Nov 2018 and 2019 Display Consideration of religious requirements Diwali celebration Chinese New Year Celebration Children performed at Apperley Church to celebrate Easter - all parents invited 2018 and 2019 Easter Ex Spring 2019 Prayer Space sessions in school Promotion of Britishness Supporting Britain and British sports players in events such as the Olympic.
-Commemoration of key political/historical dates such as Guy Fawkes night Learning traditional British hymns.(Subject to religious beliefs and parents right to withdraw children from worship) Encouraging children to try foods/dance/music that represent and reflect modern British culture Encouraging pupils to make Key days of significance Magna Carta agreement VE Day Remembrance Day Key political/historical points Food/music that reflects British culture (Messy Monday and themed week) Looking after their community by respecting and taking care of the playground Performing for elderly folk at the Village Hall 2018 and 2019 British Olympian medal gymnast - Kristian Thomas 2019 PE policy RE policy Equal opportunity Policy SEN Policy School Council contributions to their local and wider communities.
+Following instructions and handbooks.
+During forest school activities and PD activities.
+Geography- deforestation Class activities Celebration assemblies Class games House team events- Sports Day.
+Anti-bullying 2018 Celebrating the life of Stephen Hawking Zero tolerance of discrimination Digital literacy Black History month Tolerance of those of different faiths and beliefs • Further tolerance and harmony between different cultural traditions by enabling children to acquire an appreciation of and respect for their own and other cultures An acceptance that other people have different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour RE - visits to places of worship Humanities Sail away for the day and RE exploration sessions- exploration of religions and countries Collective worship Celebration of the religious festivals of world religions Harvest and Lent service Christmas production Easter Celebration performance Easter Experience Black History Month Nov Display Consideration of religious requirements Diwali celebration Chinese New Year Celebration Children performed at Apperley Church to celebrate Easter - all parents invited 2018 and 2019 and virtually Easter 2021 Face to Face invites for above 2022 Prayer Space sessions in school Promotion of Britishness Supporting Britain and British sports players in events such as the Olympic.
+Commemoration of key political/historical dates such as Guy Fawkes night Learning traditional British hymns.(Subject to religious beliefs and parents right to withdraw children from worship) Key days of significance Magna Carta agreement VE Day Remembrance Day Key political/historical points Food/music that reflects British culture (Messy Monday and themed week) Looking after their community by respecting and taking care of the playground Performing for elderly folk at the Village Hall 2018 and 2019 British Olympian medal gymnast - Kristian Thomas 2019 PE policy RE policy Equal opportunity Policy SEN Policy School Council